nsw logo NSW Government

 Print PDF

-Work groups are groups of workers formed to elect the health and safety representatives (HSR) who will represent them.
+Work groups are groups of workers formed to elect the Health and Safety Representatives (HSRs) who will represent them.

 A work group usually consists of workers who perform similar types of work and have similar health and safety conditions within the workplace.

-Forming a work group is the first step to take before the election of one or more HSRs.
+Work groups are formed so workers can be represented by one or more HSRs.
+Forming a work group is the first step to take before the election of one or more HSRs for that work group.

-They represent the interests of workers and ensure that health and safety representatives (HSRs) are accessible to work group members.
+They represent the interests of workers and ensure that HSRs are accessible to work group members.

 A work group should be structured to ensure that an HSR is able to effectively and conveniently represent group members.

-Work groups are determined based on things like group size, work type and hazards, and are decided through negotiation and agreement between an employer and workers.
+Work groups are determined based on things like group size, work type and hazards, and are decided through negotiation and agreement between a person conducting business or undertaking (PCBU) and workers (or their representatives).

 Creating a work group

-If a worker requests that one or more HSRs be elected for the workplace, a person conducting business or undertaking (PCBU) must make arrangements to establish one or more work groups.
+If a worker requests that one or more HSRs be elected for the workplace, a PCBU must help workers set up one or more work groups.

-Within 14 days of this request, the PCBU must begin negotiating with the workers and HSRs.
-Associations and union can assist in forming work groups.
+Within 14 days of this request, the PCBU must begin negotiating with the workers.
+Associations and unions can assist in forming work groups.
 Matters to consider include:

 • the number of workers

-• the nature of work type carried out by the workers
+• the nature of each type of work type carried out by the workers

-• number of workers who carry out the same or similar types of work
+• the number and grouping of workers who carry out the same or similar types of work

-• the areas or places where work is carried out
+• the areas or places where each type of work is carried out

-• if workers move from place to place while at work
+• how much workers need to move from place to place while at work

-• the nature engagement of workers, for example as an employee or as a contractor
+• the nature of the engagement of workers, for example as an employee or as a contractor

 • the pattern of work carried out by workers, for example whether the work is full-time, part-time, casual or short-term